It is recommended you complete as many pre-requisites prior to applying but it is not required in order to apply.

 Graduation from a physical therapist assistant education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; phone; 703-706-3245; accreditation@apta.org is necessary for eligibility to sit for the licensure examination, which is required in all states.

-Pike Peak Community College is seeking accreditation of a new physical therapist assistant education program from CAPTE.
+Pike Peak State College is seeking accreditation of a new physical therapist assistant education program from CAPTE.
 On 6 December 2021, the program submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the technical phase of the program; therefore, no students may be enrolled in technical courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.

 The student will need to pay for a TB skin test (or its equivalent) before beginning the program(once admitted, students will be notified of deadline to obtain).
 The student will be required to pay for a physical exam prior to beginning the program and complete any required immunizations (once admitted, students will be notified a deadline to obtain).
 The student will also need to purchase books, supplies and pay for any lab fees assessed.
 The student will be responsible for the cost of any transportation needs to and from the College as well as to and from clinical rotation sites.
 There are no dormitories available at the College or clinical sites.
 Housing costs will be the responsibility of the student.
 The student is required to have a current Health Care Provider Cardiopulmonary Resuscitation BLS (CPR) card prior to beginning the program and will be current for the entire two years in the program.
 Completion of the CPR course is the responsibility of the student and may carry a student fee.
 Background and drug screens are required before doing clinic hours (Summer II).